November 19, 2025

 • Set escalation procedures

-• Plan for 3 months of close supervision during onboarding
+• Plan for 3 months of close supervision

-Strategy 11: Build Collaborative Care Model
+10. Build a Collaborative Care Model

-• They see patients 2x/week for measurement-based care
+• They see patients 2x/week for measurement-based care and therapy

 Understanding Your Market: Regional Variations